 It's safe to assume that she was born in the huge educational compound in Ramallah, under an olive tree or some bushes.
 On several hundred acres of land surrounded by a high wall on all sides, it accommodates the sleeping quarters and training facilities for young women enrolled in a two-year teacher-training course, in addition to administrative offices.
 It isn't a bad place for a cat starting out in life.
 There is plenty of food around and enough space to lead a normal cat life under the branches of the small forest of olive trees and wild plants.
 But the month of her birth was not safe, for either human beings or animals.

-In that month hundreds of Israeli tanks, armored vehicles and thousands of soldiers invaded Ramallah.
+In that month hundreds of Israeli tanks and armored vehicles and thousands of soldiers invaded Ramallah.
 The first days of the invasion were exceptionally noisy.
-Heavy bombardment, and machine gun explosions, could be heard in the city's four corners-a total curfew was imposed.
+Heavy bombardment and machine gun explosions could be heard in the city's four corners.
+A total curfew was imposed.

 Our return to normalcy was a little bit different.
 Nina, my wife, and I decided to bring a plan we had discussed a few months earlier to a fruitful end.
 The plan was to adopt a cat.
 Well, this was a simple task, easy enough to fulfill given the huge cat population that inhabits Ramallah's neighborhoods.
 Beautiful, joyful and healthy creatures poured onto the streets in the early evening hours to look for food or company, or just to watch passersby from a safe distance.
 Some of them have been adopted and have homes; others are less fortunate.
 These wild cats have developed special skills for survival.